Ashleigh Johnson: Ethnikos Piraeus, Greece

-For the 2021-22 season, she is the goalkeeper of Greek Ethnikos Piraeus, a club with big tradition in Greek waterpolo.
+For the 2021-22 season, she is the goalkeeper of Greek Ethnikos Piraeus, a club with big tradition in Greek water polo.
 On March 30, she won the Women's LEN Trophy with Ethnikos Piraeus.
 That was the second time Ethnikos has won the title, thus becoming the Greek team with the most in the competition.
 Meanwhile, that was Johnson's first European club competition title.